getify/Functional-Light-JS/ch9.md

 # Functional-Light JavaScript
-# Chapter 8: List Operations
+# Chapter 9: List Operations

-Did you have fun down our little closures/objects rabbit hole in the previous chapter?
-Welcome back!

 > If you can do something awesome, keep doing it repeatedly.